 Situated next to the Ho Chi Minh Mausoleum and right in the center of Hanoi, standing the One Pillar Pagoda, which also literally means "long-lasting happiness and good luck" in its Vietnamese name Chùa Một Cột.
-The legend that under Ly’s dynasty in 1049, the king, prayed badly for a child, dreamt of the Holy Lady sitting on a lotus flower and granted him a baby son.
+The legend that under Ly’s dynasty in 1049, the king, prayed badly for a child, dreamt of the Holy Lady sitting on a lotus flower, and granted him a baby son.
 A few months later, the queen gave birth to a little boy.
 Exhilarated by the event, the king ordered the construction of the pagoda, which was built of wood and supported by only a stone pillar to resemble the lotus seat, a Buddhist symbol of purity, of his dream in gratitude to the Holy Lady.

 The pagoda daily opens from 8:00 am to 5:00 pm.
-For those who want to visit this site, it's recommended to have a professional local guide for a better appreciation.
+For those who want to visit this site, it's recommended to have a professional local guide for better appreciation.
 Want to put One Pillar Pagoda onto your Vietnam trip?
 Check this out!